guidone/redbot-landing-page/README.md

 Open **Mission Control** and add a title, a few eye-catching lines to describe your bot, some prompts as an example of conversation with it and, if you want, a full list of features.
 All without writing a single line of HTML code.

+The landing page URL is `http://mybotaddress.com/home` or `http://localhost:1880/home`.

 **Changelog**

 - _1.0.0_ Initial version